 Dr. Asare completed his undergraduate education at Randolph-Macon College in Ashland, VA, and his medical education at Howard University College of Medicine, Washington, DC.
 His career plans and interests are in surgical oncology, development of cancer survival prognostic tools, and establishing cancer registries in low-income countries.

 Dr. Mohanty began his tenure as the ACS/American Geriatrics Society (AGS) James C. Thompson Geriatrics Surgical Fellow in 2013 after completing two years of general surgery residency at Henry Ford Hospital, Detroit, MI.
 During his time at the ACS he worked on several geriatrics-related projects, including developing a set of best practice guidelines for the perioperative care of geriatric patients, determining the risk factors for postdischarge institutionalization following surgery, and understanding the location preferences of patients receiving complex surgical care.
 He also participated as a member of an AGS-sponsored panel developing Clinical Practice Guidelines on Postoperative Delirium.

 Dr. Mohanty completed his undergraduate education at the University of Michigan and medical education at Indiana University.
-He is currently a categorical general surgery resident at Henry Ford Hospital.
 His career interests are in geriatric surgical outcomes, quality improvement, and oncology.

 Ravi Rajaram, MD